 Finally, all lighting fixtures and the seating area chair are designed and made by Cometa Architects.

-The kitchen is pivot of the house.
-All Lighting is custom made by the architects
+The white kitchen is undeniably the focal point of the house.
+All lighting is custom made by the architects, Faidra Matziaraki and Victor Gonzalez Marti.

 The Lightox, a perforated metal screen separates the living space from the private zone, allowing all natural ight to enter.